 2. Glottal Strokes.

 This is my number 2 pet peeve and the easiest thing to fix.
-Glottals happen usually on a phrase that starts with a word that begins with a vowel-like the word “at”.
+Glottals are one of those vocal mistakes that usually happen on a phrase that starts with a word that begins with a vowel-like the word “at”.
 Instead of hitting the word smooth, the singer hits it too hard and it comes out AT with a hard clicking sound on the “A”.
 Listen to Britney Spears song “You Drive Me Crazy” from her Baby One More Time album.
 Listen at :38 seconds to the pre-chorus – Every time you look “AH-t” me.
 The “at” has a glottal stroke on the onset of the word.
 Producers always try to take glottals out as they don’t sound good.
 The way to fix it is to add a baby invisible “h” to the word.
 H-at.
 But don’t let us really hear the h.
 What that does is make the singer pad the onset of the word with a little breath which keeps the glottal from happening!
 A little more challenging if you’ve never done it before, but once you get it you never do it again!

 4. Scoops That Fall Short.